jmathai/elodie/Readme.md

 * Second I help make it easy for all the photos you haven't taken yet to flow into the exact location they belong.
 * Third but not least I promise to do all this without a yucky propietary database that some friends of mine use.

 *NOTE: make sure you've installed everything I need before running the commands below.
-[Instructions](#install-everything-you-need) at the bottom of this page.*
+[Instructions](#quickstart-guide) at the top of this page.*

 ## Two interfaces, same result